 Although both Glenn, Jamie and Moira Ross were all members of Clan Ross in good standing, the airline was not owned by Clan Ross and therefore could not use the Ross Red Modern tartan.
 So Jamie commissioned a designer to create a different tartan that didn’t include the color green in it, and this tartan was registered as a corporate tartan in 1999.

 In January 2000, RossAir began rolling out its Fokker 70 and 100 aircraft in the new “21st Century Livery,” followed by the remainder of the fleet.
 It also restyled its brand name from RossAir to ROSSair Scotland, to better emphasize the company’s ongoing Scottish roots.
-The company also decided to retire its remaining Short 330 and Short 360 aircraft as part of the company’s 2000 changes.

 In 2010, ROSSair Scotland took the decision to return its fleet of leased de Havilland DHC-8s and proceeded to replace them with European-made ATR 42 and ATR 72 aircraft leased from JetStream Aerospace.